 - 4.1 All local authorities are operating in a time of austerity where striking a balance between affordable and equitable pay and attracting and retaining excellence is becoming more challenging.
 Merthyr Tydfil County Borough Council, like all other Councils, have no choice but to review the remuneration of the whole workforce to create an affordable pay and grading structure. - 4.2 The Council has a moral as well as legal obligation to ensure that all employees are treated fairly and equitably.
 Using financial rewards to increase performance and attract specific skills is no longer viable.
 The Council has to find other ways of rewarding employees so that Merthyr Tydfil County Borough Council is seen as an 'employer of choice' despite the difficult financial circumstances. - 4.3 At times the Council may wish to recruit individuals with specific skills to undertake a set project where these skills are not found internally.
-The Council has put in place steps to ensure that any engagement with individuals, whether as an employee or self-employed consultant, falls within the requirements of the HMRC. - 4.4 Employees on all terms and conditions, other than Chief Officers, may be paid overtime, where appropriate, in accordance with the relevant provisions of their terms and conditions of employment as supplemented by local agreement.
-Chief Officers are not eligible for overtime but are expected to undertake duties outside their contractual hours and working patterns as is commensurate with their salary level without additional payment. - 4.5 Overtime payments are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by the Council Constitution and the Scheme of Delegation contained therein.
+The Council has put in place steps to ensure that any engagement with individuals, whether as an employee or self-employed consultant, falls within the requirements of the HMRC. - 4.4 Employees on all terms and conditions, other than Chief Officers, may be paid overtime, where appropriate, in accordance with the relevant provisions of their terms and conditions of employment as supplemented by local agreement. - 4.5 Chief Officers are not eligible for overtime but are expected to undertake duties outside their contractual hours and working patterns as is commensurate with their salary level without additional payment.
+In lieu of this, Chief Officers will receive an additional 10 days annual leave.

-- 4.6 There is a local agreement currently in place in relation to overtime payments for staff over SCP 22, and are on fixed shift patterns: - i.
+- 4.6 Overtime payments are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by the Council Constitution and the Scheme of Delegation contained therein. - 4.7 There is a local agreement currently in place in relation to overtime payments for staff over SCP 22, and are on fixed shift patterns: - i.
 Emergency callout Pay at actual SCP at premium rate; - ii.
 Planned overtime Pay at actual SCP at single rate; - iii.
 Planned overtime but critical to business continuity pay at actual SCP at premium rate - iv.
 Unplanned overtime Pay at actual SCP at premium rate